swen-440-team-6/swen-440-team-6.github.io/about.md

 permalink: /about/
 ---

-This is a blog Team 6 of SWEN-440, Software Requirements & Architecture at RIT.
+This is a blog for Team 6 of SWEN-440, Software Requirements & Architecture at RIT.

 Our team consists of five members: